 4. Bowl height?
 Yes, toilets come in different heights with the majority of toilets now being “comfort height”.
 Which are only comfortable if you’re relatively tall.
 If you’re short you may find your legs dangling.

-5. If you hate looking at the side of a toilet that looks like its intestines are showing, get a skirted bowl.
+5. If you hate looking at the side of a toilet that looks like its colon is showing, get a skirted bowl.
 The “guts” of the toilet are concealed, so the toilet has nice smooth sides that are nicer to look at and easier to clean.

 6. The toilet seat is where you’ll actually set yourself down so get a good one.
 Options are heated seats, bidet seats and slow close (slamless) seats.